mapbox/tippecanoe/README.md

  * `-aD` or `--coalesce-densest-as-needed`: Dynamically combine the densest features from each zoom level into other nearby features to keep large tiles under the 500K size limit.
 (Again, mostly useful for polygons.)
  * `-aS` or `--coalesce-fraction-as-needed`: Dynamically combine a fraction of features from each zoom level into other nearby features to keep large tiles under the 500K size limit.
 (Again, mostly useful for polygons.)
  * `-pd` or `--force-feature-limit`: Dynamically drop some fraction of features from large tiles to keep them under the 500K size limit.
 It will probably look ugly at the tile boundaries.
 (This is like `-ad` but applies to each tile individually, not to the entire zoom level.)
 You probably don't want to use this.
  * `-aC` or `--cluster-densest-as-needed`: If a tile is too large, try to reduce its size by increasing the minimum spacing between features, and leaving one placeholder feature from each group.
 The remaining feature will be given a `"cluster": true` attribute to indicate that it represents a cluster, a `"point_count"` attribute to indicate the number of features that were clustered into it, and a `"sqrt_point_count"` attribute to indicate the relative width of a feature to represent the cluster.
+If the features being clustered are points, the representative feature will be located at the average of the original points' locations; otherwise, one of the original features will be left as the representative.

 ### Dropping tightly overlapping features